Ainhoa-Urtasun-UPNA/hohr-project-group-assignment-REVOMUSIC/TASKS.md

 ### Engineers
 * ONET-SOC code and title: 17-2112.00 - Industrial Engineers
 * 5 most important tasks they carry out (provide the importance score, in Details):
-***
- 74 -	Core - Estimate production costs, cost saving methods, and the effects of product design changes on expenditures for management review, action, and control.
+* 74 -	Core - Estimate production costs, cost saving methods, and the effects of product design changes on expenditures for management review, action, and control.
-***
 * 73 - Core	- Plan and establish sequence of operations to fabricate and assemble parts or products and to promote efficient utilization.
 * 70 - Core	- Analyze statistical data and product specifications to determine standards and establish quality and reliability objectives of finished product.
 * 70 - Core	- Confer with clients, vendors, staff, and management personnel regarding purchases, product and production specifications, manufacturing capabilities, or project status.
-* 68  - Core -Communicate with management and user personnel to develop production and design standards.
+* 68  - Core -Communicate with management and user personnel to develop production and design standards
+***
 * Is this job routine?
 Your judgment (0-10): There are some routinary tasks, such as stablishing sequences of operations, but it is not fundamentally a routinary job, 3.
 * Is this job cognitive?
 Your judgment (0-10): The tasks are mainly cognitive, analyzing, confer with people, making estimations...
 8.
+***
 * 5 most important skills they require to possess (provide the importance score, in Details):
 * 75 - Active Listening — Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.
 * 75 - Critical Thinking — Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.
 * 75 - Reading Comprehension — Understanding written sentences and paragraphs in work related documents.
 * 72 - Complex Problem Solving — Identifying complex problems and reviewing related information to develop and evaluate options and implement solutions.
 * 72 - Speaking — Talking to others to convey information effectively.
+***
 * 5 technology skills
 * Analytical or scientific software — Finite element method FEM software; SAS Hot technology ; The MathWorks MATLAB Hot technology ; Workcell simulation software.
 * Computer aided design CAD software Hot technology — Autodesk AutoCAD Hot technology ; Bentley MicroStation Hot technology ; Dassault Systemes CATIA; UGS Solid Edge.
 * Data base user interface and query software — Data entry software Hot technology ; Microsoft Access Hot technology ; Microsoft SQL Server Hot technology ; Structured query language SQL Hot technology.
 * Development environment software — Integrated development environment IDE software Hot technology ; Microsoft Visual Basic Hot technology ; Microsoft Visual Studio Hot technology ; National Instruments LabVIEW Hot technology.
 * Industrial control software — Allen Bradley PanelView; Human machine interface HMI software; Quality control software; Supervisory control and data acquisition SCADA software Hot technology.
+***
 * Education: 59% Bachelor's degree; 16%	Some college, no degree; 11% Master's degree.
 * Wages: $42.32 hourly, $88,020 annual.
 * Top industry: Manufacturing (71% employed in this sector); Professional, Scientific, and Technical Services (12%).
+***
 ### Operators
 * ONET-SOC code and title: 51-9199.00 Production Workers, All Other
 * 5 most important tasks they carry out (provide the importance score, in Details):